4 Amazing Pizza Places in California | Alina Andras | NewsBreak Original

-If you live in California and you love eating pizza from time to time, here is a list of four amazing pizza places in California that are well-known for serving absolutely delicious food, every day of the week, so if you have never been to any of them before, definitely check them out.
+If you live in California and you also happen to love pizza, here is a list of four amazing pizza spots in California that are well-known for serving absolutely delicious food, every day of the week.

 4 Amazing Pizza Places in California